Indiana coronavirus updates: IPS hosts immunization clinic at Crispus Attucks on Wednesday

 Free vaccines and boosters will continue to be available at no cost at Purdue’s campus vaccine clinic.
 The university will also continue to provide free N95 and KN95 masks throughout campus.

-The University of Notre Dame also began easing its mask mandate starting Monday, leaving them optional indoors for staff, students and visitors who are fully vaccinated.
+The University of Notre Dame also began easing its mask mandate on Monday, leaving them optional indoors for staff, students and visitors who are fully vaccinated.

 Masks are still required in classrooms, labs or studios whenever a faculty member or instructor requires them.